RivinHD/Tsunami-Simulation/docs_sphinx/submissions/optimization.rst

 **Option: Generating Report**

-An option was added to the ``CMakeLists.txt``, where the report will be generated if the option ``REPORT`` is enabled for the generation process of cmake.
+An option has been added to ``CMakeLists.txt`` to generate the report if the option REPORT`` is activated during the cmake generation process.
-To enable the report add `-D REPORT=ON`.
+To activate the report, add ``-D REPORT=ON``.
 E.g.:

 .. code-block:: bash